Benchmarking LLMs' Swarm intelligence

-Agents operate with restricted local perception (a $k \times k$ view of their immediate surroundings, their own status, and any messages received in the previous round).
+\paragraph{Observations, Actions, and Communication} Agents operate with restricted local perception (a $k \times k$ view of their immediate surroundings, their own status, and any messages received in the previous round).
 Based on this, they output a primary action (e.g., movement, task-specific interaction) and, optionally, a short, anonymous message for local broadcast.
 This forces reliance on local cues and implicit coordination (details in Appendix \ref{app:swarmbench_details}, prompt in Appendix \ref{app:prompt_design}).